 To set the proper expectations, Tulum is not glamorous.
 While the structural designs are wow-inducing with their wooden frames, birds nests designs, ropes, hemp and greenery, the hotels and restaurants which line the road, are mostly without electricity, so diesel generators noisily groan all day and night to keep the lights on and the AC running.
 The beach has no adequate sewer system, so the smell of sewage will often waft up into your nostrils as you’re enjoying your $12 Mezcal drink under a canopy tree courtyard covered with string lights and dream catchers while you make every attempt to ward off the many mosquitoes that make their presence very known around the region of your legs.

-After it rains, the dirt road turns into a mud bath, which is actually entertaining watching girls in high heels attempt to walk through mud puddles, makeup running down their face, clenching their white dresses in hand, determined to get that perfect shot for their social media accounts.
-There’s also no sidewalk, and the road is so narrow you would mistake it for a one-way street.
+After it rains, the dirt road turns into a mud bath.
+There’s no sidewalk and the road is so narrow you would mistake it for a one-way street.
 So as you’re walking along the “party stretch”, be prepared to get honked at, and literally within half a centimeter of a car mirror hitting you in the side.
 That’s the problem with Tulum; wealthy individuals (usually not from Mexico) have the money to invest in a new boutique hotel or restaurant, but the government doesn’t have the money to improve the infrastructure to make the surroundings adequate for the high influx of tourists who visit, making it unsustainable.

 Where to Eat in Tulum